reedlabotz/AfterClass/writing/thesis.md

 ## Toward a Social MOOC

 After Class is an organized system that helps students enrolled in massive online classes find other students and student groups to socialize with.

+### Getting user information

 In order to help facilitate group formation students must fill out a short survey when they first sign up for the service.
 The first section of the survey asks about personal and demographic information.
 This information will allow students to better filter potential study-buddies based on who they believe they will work best with.

 ![Personal and demographic information screen](https://raw.github.com/reedlabotz/AfterClass/master/writing/screenshots/welcome-step-1.png)